react-cosmos/react-cosmos/docs/README.md

 #### Serving a static export from a nested path?

 - [Set `publicUrl` to a relative path, like `"./"`](https://github.com/react-cosmos/react-cosmos/issues/1149).

+#### Your fixtures aren not being detected?

+- Run cosmos with the `--external-userdeps` flag.
+This should result in a `cosmos.userdeps.js` being generated in the folder you ran the `cosmos` command from.
+Check that file to see if your fixtures are being picked up by cosmos.
+- Check your directory structure.
+If you are using a cosmos config file, cosmos will use the directory of the config file as the root to resolve the location of your fixtures.
+If your config file is nested in a deeper directory than your fixture files cosmos will not be able to find them.
+To solve this add a `rootDir` entry to your config file pointing to the root directory cosmos should use to resolve fixtures.

 ## Where's my old Cosmos?